We take time to listen to your concerns in order to give you the most suitable information, advice and support.

 Struggling with Education

-When he/she is receiving SEN support or has an Education, Health and Care Plan.
+When he/she is receiving SEND support or has an Education, Health and Care Plan.
+We can explain what to expect and what this means for you child.

 If you need help writing your views for the assessment.

-If you would like support at a school or local authority meeting.
+If you would like support at a school or a SEND team meeting (including mediation).

-If your child or young person is at risk of exclusion.
+If your child or young person is at risk of exclusion or has received a fixed term or permanent exclusion and you need help to understand your rights.